dtinit/dtinit.github.io/faq.md

 <div class="section" markdown="1">
-## Q: Are there common standards by which Data Transfer Project partners should abide in performing transfers?
+## Q: Are there common standards by which contributors to the Data Transfer Project should abide in performing transfers?
 <div class="mustache">
 </div>
 As described in the white paper, DTP adheres to the following principles: